Eiim/Chokistream/README.md

 ## Getting Started

 See the [Using Chokistream](https://github.com/Eiim/Chokistream/wiki/Using-Chokistream) wiki page.
-See [Options](https://github.com/Eiim/Chokistream/wiki/Options)for more comprehensive documentation.
+See [Options](https://github.com/Eiim/Chokistream/wiki/Options) for more comprehensive documentation.

 ## Supported OSs
 As we're pure Java 17 SE, a very broad range of OSs should work.
 We have different tiers of support: